kish-c/medication-adherence-risk-model/README.md

 worsening?) would capture trajectory, not just snapshot.
 Patients heading in the wrong direction are a different risk profile than patients with a stable history of borderline adherence.

 ---

+## Limitations & Design Tradeoffs

+Early iterations suffered from feature leakage when refill gap features were constructed too close to the prediction window, artificially inflating performance.
+Feature windows were adjusted to better simulate real-world forecasting conditions.

+While Random Forest slightly outperformed Logistic Regression on ROC-AUC, Logistic Regression offered stronger interpretability — an important consideration in healthcare contexts where stakeholders need explainable risk drivers.

+The dataset is synthetic.
+Although designed to resemble real pharmacy claims patterns, calibration behavior and feature distributions may differ from real-world adherence data, where noise and behavioral variability are higher.

+---